On the Selection of Tuning Parameters for Patch-Stitching Embedding Methods

 \section{Introduction}

-This paper considers the embedding problem in its two main forms: multidimensional scaling and manifold learning.
-Multidimensional scaling (MDS), is also known as, or at least closely related to, graph drawing, graph realization, and sensor network localization, and consists in positioning items as points in a Euclidean space of given dimension, preserving as much as possible the available proximity information.
-Manifold learning, often synonymous with nonlinear dimensionality reduction (DR), aims at embedding the available data points into a lower-dimensional space while preserving, as much as possible, the pairwise intrinsic distances.
-As is well-known, the two problems are closely related, even as they are not the same.
-We will mostly consider the MDS problem, and later derive implications for DR.
+In the general problem known as {\em multidimensional scaling (MDS)}, the primary objective is to represent a set of items as points within a Euclidean space of a specified dimension.
+This representation should ideally preserve the given pairwise dissimilarities as accurately as possible, by ensuring that the Euclidean distances between these points mirror the original dissimilarities.
+MDS is a extensively researched problem found in diverse fields such as psychometrics \cite{borg2005modern}, mathematics, and computer science \cite{blumenthal1953theory, laurent2001matrix, battista1998graph}, engineering (where it is also known as {\em network localization}) \cite{mao2007wireless}, as well as statistics \cite{seber2009multivariate, MVA} and machine learning \cite[Ch 14]{hastie2009elements}.

+{\em Dimensionality reduction (DR)} aims at embedding data points in a Euclidean space into a lower-dimensional Euclidean space while preserving, as much as possible, the geometry of the point cloud \cite{lee2007nonlinear, ghojogh2023elements}.
+When the data points are assumed to be on or near a smooth submanifold, a variant of DR known as {\em manifold learning}, this typically means preserving the pairwise intrinsic distances to the greatest extent.
+As is well-known, the two problems, MDS and DR, are closely related.

-Many methods for embedding data necessitate the specification of one or several parameters, and being the situation unsupervised in that the items (in MDS) or the points (in DR) are not labeled, it is not obvious how to tune these parameters.
+While classical scaling, and its equivalent in DR, principal component analysis, do not require the choice of a tuning parameter (other than the embedding dimension, whose choice we only discuss in \secref{dimension}), other methods for embedding data necessitate the specification of one or several parameters, and being the situation unsupervised in that the items (in MDS) or the points (in DR) are not labeled, it is not obvious how to tune these parameters.
 In fact, we are not aware of any data-driven procedures for choosing such parameters that are currently in use.
 There is no equivalent to cross-validation --- a widely used method for parameter tuning in the context of supervised learning such as regression or classification --- that we know of.
 We propose a simple approach: to use a notion of stress --- a measure of quality of fit --- to supervise the choice of tuning parameters.
-The use of the stress is rather natural, but the rationale for its use is quite distinct from the one supporting the use of, say, cross-validation in regression.
+We apply this approach to the selection of the patch size in a prototypical patch-stitching embedding method, both in MDS and in DR.